USDAForestService/gdalraster/CONTRIBUTING.md

 ## Public domain

-This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+This project is released under [MIT license](https://cran.r-project.org/web/licenses/MIT).
+Portions of the project are in the public domain within the United States, with copyright and related rights waived worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+See file inst/COPYRIGHTS for details.